 Once a systematic search has been run, the next step is to assess the results for potential inclusion.
 This process is called appraisal, and typically it has a number of stages.

-Appraisal of references typically has a number of stages.
-For example, ‘first appraisal’ based on abstracts: cutting down on 'noise' to hone in on the relevant condition (e.g. chronic asthma; migraines; etc.) and high-quality studies of the correct methodology (e.g. systematic reviews; RCTs; diagnostic studies, etc.)
+This stage is based on abstracts.
+It aims to cut down on 'noise' by honing in on the relevant condition (e.g. chronic asthma; migraines; etc.) and high-quality studies of the correct methodology (e.g. systematic reviews; RCTs; diagnostic studies, etc.)

 ‘Second appraisal’ based on full papers

 References for further consideration, are passed on for additional full-text evaluation in order to decide which papers will be used and cited in the final content (often this will be done by the main author).
-If they are undertaking a systematic review/overview, they will also justify the exclusion of any references they wish to make.
-They retain these inclusion/exclusion forms for use in their review so that an excluded study list can be generated and their decisions about exclusions recorded.
+When undertaking a systematic review/overview, the exclusion of any references at this stage must be justified and included in the final review.

-‘Third appraisal’ (QA check) based on full papers
+‘Third appraisal’ (Quality Assurance check) based on full papers